jhpanda/jhpanda.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a postdoctoral researcher at Rockefeller University at <a href="https://zhaolab.rockefeller.edu">Dr. Li Zhao's lab </a>.
-My long term goal is to study how evolution give rise to novel protein structure, protein dynamics, and protein-protein interactions (PPI).
-To do this, I used a set of special genes, known as <i>de novo</i> genes, as these genes enable us to better track their origination and evolution compared to other genes.
-In Zhao Lab, I developed a pipeline to identify <i>de novo</i> genes in <i>Drosophila melangoaster</i> (fruit fly).
-I used AlphaFold2 and molecular dynamics simulations to chracterize the 3D structures of their protein products.
-The work sheds light on how evolution give rise to novel protein structures.
+My long term goal is to study how evolution give rise to novel protein structure, protein dynamics, and protein-protein interactions (PPI) and how evolution shape the complex cellular machinary.
+This is essential to understand how genetic novelty give rise to phenotypical innovation.
+This also can help to understand how evolutionary new genes are related with health and diseases.
+To do this, I use a set of special genes, known as <i>de novo</i> genes, as these genes enable us to better track their origination and evolution compared to other genes.
+My work involves three directions.
+    (1).
+Develope comprehensive computational pipelines that integrate comparative genomics, multi-omics, and population genomics, to identify <i>de novo</i> genes in <i>Drosophila melangoaster</i> (fruit fly).
+    (2) Apply large scale computational biophysics to study the <i>de novo</i> protein structures and their protein-protein interactions.
+    (3) Combine molecular evolution and machine learning techniques to study how evolution give rise to novel protein structures and protein-protein interactions, and how evolution shape the complex cellular machinary.

 Publications
 ======